exyte/Grid/README.md

 }
 ```

-Pay attention to limiting a size of views that fills the entire space provided by parent, Text() views which tend to draw as a single line.
+Pay attention to limiting a size of views that fills the entire space provided by parent and `Text()` views which tend to draw as a single line.

 #### Flexible sized track: `.fr(N)`